 Jacqueline Wilson Story Writing & Illustration Competition

-Inspired by the true story of the foundlings at the Foundling Hospital, Jacqueline Wilson has started a new story about two small children arriving at the Foundling Hospital with their foster mother.
-Why not join us to complete Jacqueline's new story - The Two New Foundlings - with lots of other children?
-Read the full instructions here.
+Inspired by the true story of the foundlings at the Foundling Hospital, Jacqueline Wilson started a new story about two small children arriving at the Foundling Hospital with their foster mother.
+Over 18 weeks children have been sending in their stories and illustrations, read the story below...

 The Two New Foundlings